-In alternative medicine, dry needling has become a popular way to treat pain and help the body heal in Las Vegas.
+In alternative medicine, dry needling in Las Vegas has become a popular way to treat pain and help the body heal.
 Due to the use of needles, dry needling therapy is often confused with acupuncture.
 However, it is a different method that works on releasing muscle tension and trigger points.

 What is Dry Needling?